sjgutta/sjgutta-personal-portfolio/BASIC_parser/README.md

 * END: Terminate the execution of the program.
 Nothing can go wrong here.

 ## Error Messages
 Whenever an error happens, the program prints an error message and terminates.
-Each error message begins with "Error in Line <LINE>: ", where <LINE> is the number of the line where the error occurred.
+Each error message begins with "Error in Line &lt;LINE&gt;: ", where &lt;LINE&gt; is the number of the line where the error occurred.
 After that, it prints an error-specific message, which will be one of the following:
-* "Division by 0: <AEXP1> = <VAL1>, <AEXP2> = <VAL2>."
-Here, <AEXP1> and <AEXP2> are the pretty-printed text strings for the expressions, and <VAL1> and <VAL2> are the current value.
-(Presumably, when an error happened, <VAL2> has a value of 0.)
+* "Division by 0: &lt;AEXP1&gt; = &lt;VAL1&gt;, &lt;AEXP2&gt; = &lt;VAL2&gt;."
+Here, &lt;AEXP1&gt; and &lt;AEXP2&gt; are the pretty-printed text strings for the expressions, and &lt;VAL1&gt; and &lt;VAL2&gt; are the current value.
+(Presumably, when an error happened, &lt;VAL2&gt; has a value of 0.)
-* "GOTO to non-existent line <LINEJ>."
-Here, <LINEJ> is the line that you were supposed to jump to, but which didn't exist.
+* "GOTO to non-existent line &lt;LINEJ&gt;."
+Here, &lt;LINEJ&gt; is the line the program was supposed to jump to, but which didn't exist.
-* "IF jump to non-existent line <LINEJ>."
-Again, <LINEJ> is the line that you were supposed to jump to, but which didn't exist.
+* "IF jump to non-existent line &lt;LINEJ&gt;."
+Again, &lt;LINEJ&gt; is the line the program was supposed to jump to, but which didn't exist.
-* "GOSUB to non-existent line <LINEJ>."
-Here, <LINEJ> is the line that you were supposed to jump to with GOSUB, but which didn't exist.
+* "GOSUB to non-existent line &lt;LINEJ&gt;."
+Here, &lt;LINEJ&gt; is the line the program was supposed to jump to with GOSUB, but which didn't exist.
 * "No matching GOSUB for RETURN."
 * In all cases, after the error message is printed, the program terminates.